Australian Shepherd Golden Retriever Mix

 The Australian Shepherd with Golden Retriever Mix has high levels of energy.
 With that, you can expect to have loads of fun with your pet playing “catch the ball” or Frisbee.

-It’s the perfect pet for people who have kids at home who are looking for someone to play with.
+It’s the perfect pet for people who have kids at home and are looking for someone to play with.
 Aside from having proportionate energy with playful children, this breed is also loving and friendly towards children.
 This means you don’t have to worry about any risks of injury.

 Appearance, Personality, and Traits of a Golden Retriever with Australian Shepherd Mix